tmiddlet2666/coherence-grafana-metrics/README.md

 ## Introduction

+>NOTE: This repository is no longer being maintained.
+Please see the updated projects in https://github.com/tmiddlet2666/coherence-playground.

 This document is a step by step example of how to enable metrics on Coherence cluster members, capture those metrics via Prometheus and display then in Grafana using the dashboards from the [Coherence Operator](https://github.com/oracle/coherence-operator) project.